mahdi-b/symTyper_docs/defs.rst

 This is a clade-relevant definition.
-A Sequence is considered a NOHIT if it does not have any satisfactory alignments against a calde.
+A Sequence is considered a NOHIT if it does not have any satisfactory alignments against a clade.